Lords of Chaos (film): Plot

-While home alone, Dead uses his personal knife to cut his arms and throat, and then uses Euronymous' shotgun to shoot himself in the forehead, leaving behind a suicide note.
-Euronymous returns home and finds the body but instead of calling the police, he takes photos of the body and moves the knife and shotgun around.
-After Dead's body is taken to the morgue, Euronymous gives necklaces to the other band members which he claims are pieces of Dead's skull; this disgusts Necrobutcher, prompting him to leave the band.
+While home alone, Dead slits his wrists and throat with a knife, then uses Euronymous' shotgun to shoot himself in the forehead, leaving behind a suicide note.
+Euronymous returns to find Dead's body; instead of calling the police, he repositions and takes photos of the corpse.
+After Dead's body is taken to the morgue, Euronymous makes necklaces out of pieces of Dead's skull and gives them to the other members.
+Horrified and disgusted at Euronymous' flippant response to their friend's death, Necrobutcher leaves the band.

-Soon after, Euronymous starts his own black metal record label and opens a record shop called Helvete ("Hell"), which becomes a social hub for black-metallers like Metalion, Fenriz of Darkthrone, Faust of Emperor, and Kristian (who is now calling himself Varg Vikernes) of Burzum.
+Soon after, Euronymous starts his own black metal record label and opens a record shop called Helvete ("Hell"), which becomes a social hub for black metal fans, including Kristian, who is now calling himself Varg Vikernes.
 They become known as the "Black Circle".
-After being mocked by Euronymous, the very anti-Christian Varg burns down a local church.
-When challenged by Varg concerning his status as the leader of the Black Circle, Euronymous burns down a church with Faust and Varg accompanying.
+After being mocked by Euronymous, Varg burns down a local church.
+When challenged by Varg regarding his status as the leader of the Black Circle, Euronymous burns down a church with Faust and Varg accompanying.
+Not long after, Ann-Marit and Euronymous enter a relationship.

-Euronymous recruits Varg as bassist, a guitarist called Blackthorn and a Hungarian vocalist, Attila Csihar, to record Mayhem's first album, De Mysteriis Dom Sathanas.
-A power dispute between Varg and Euronymous arises.
+Euronymous recruits Varg as bassist, along with a guitarist called Blackthorn and Hungarian vocalist Attila Csihar, to record Mayhem's first album, De Mysteriis Dom Sathanas.
+A power struggle between Varg and Euronymous soon arises.